IDP-L211/report/README.md

 If the local file is overwritten accidentally, just redo in your text editor.
 If the remote is overwtitten, have a look at _History_ on Overleaf.

 > When modifying a file on Overleaf and immediately syncing afterwards, the tool might not detect the changes.
 Please allow 1-2 minutes after modifying a file on Overleaf before syncing it to your local computer.

+The software flow chart can be compiled separately as a standalone, so it can be included elsewhere.
+To speed things up, `mode=buildnew` option on the `standalone` package means `--shell-escape` must be enabled.